 “Is the universal and the ideal the same thing?”

-He asked, “Did you read chapter four?”
+He asked in return, “Did you read chapter four?”

-Naturally, given my youth then (I would guess it was about 1974) he had assumed I was a student of his and I had just read chapter four of his great book, From Classic to Romantic, which was the very cause, in fact, of the inquiry, for I had just discovered it on my own.
+Naturally, given my youth then (I would guess this was about 1974) he had assumed I was a student of his and I had just read chapter four of his great great book, From Classic to Romantic, which was the very cause, in fact, of the inquiry, for I had just discovered this masterwork on my own.
 But I did not have the patience of a lifetime to explore the question and wanted a quick answer.
 I was on my way to several dormitory rooms where students were waiting to cash in on the used volumes their parents had paid top dollar for when new.

 This was a severe looking man, thin, heavy lidded and tight lipped, with the high fore-head you assume of a thinker, and I must have apologized, on hearing the hard tone of his voice, for interrupting his meal.

 “Well then, you can already see it is a subject as thick as this,” and he tapped his spoon into the yellow crust of the custard.
 “But the answer to your question is, no. All cats are mammals but not all mammals are cats.
 The universal is ideal, but the ideal may not be universal.”
 He rubbed at a clean cheek of slack skin, and then put the hand to his mouth.
 “Or is it the other way around?
 The ideal is universal, but the universal may not be ideal?
 We’ll have to give that some thought.”

 He was smiling when I left him, eating his custard again and looking out the window at a spring green lawn.

 I have retold that story twenty or fifty times.
 I’ve embellished whenever the opportunity arose.
 But the key element remains the same.
 Not all mammals are cats.